About

 When I'm not working, I like to try and keep things balanced.

-When I’m not playing, I’m usually watching or reading sci-fi or something thriller-y with a bit of horror - I’m a big fan of stories that make you think and keep you slightly on edge.
+When I’m not playing, I usually watch or read sci-fi and thrillers, often with a touch of horror.
+I like stories that make you think and keep tension high.

 Toolbox